Following a good run, I suspended the Books & Badges program in February 2020, but you can read about what it was below.

 - Build rapport between the students, the police, and the community

-Furthermore, Police Chief John Hayden hopes that some of the students will be motivated to become police officers.
+Furthermore, the police chief hoped that some of the students would be motivated to become police officers.

 Participating Schools

-Books & Badges started in November 2002 and has also been in these schools: Adams, Buder, Clay, Dewey, Hodgen, Humboldt, Lyon, Meramec, Oak Hill, Shaw, Shenandoah, Sigel, Walbridge, Woerner, and Woodward Elementary Schools.
-Each school has students who are reading below grade level and have low test scores, and a principal willing and eager to participate in the program.
+Books & Badges started in November 2002 and operated in 15 elementary schools in St. Louis Public Schools.
+Each school had students who were reading below grade level and a principal willing and eager to participate in the program.

 How It Works

 Each Academy class of 25-40 recruits is divided into two or three groups.
-They are trained to be reading partners and spend 45 minutes with individual students once a week.
-Before the first visit, the recruits are given training on how to read and write with students to help them be successful and effective reading partners.
+They were trained to be reading partners and spent 45 minutes with individual students once a week.
+Before the first visit, the recruits were given training on how to read and write with students to help them be successful and effective reading partners.

 Evaluation

-A study by Saint Louis University in 2006 determined that Books & Badges provides a valuable service for both the schools it serves and for the recruits.
-The principals and teachers were overwhelmingly positive about the program and the benefits it brings to their schools.
-The recruits, in general, rated the program highly and saw similar benefits as the principals through the development of positive relationships with students and learning to form relationships with young people.
-Evaluation questionnaires given to recruits since the 2006 study continue to support Books and Badges as an effective program.
-Most of the recruits either agreed or strongly agreed that the students enjoyed reading and writing with them and that Books & Badges had improved police and youth relationships, given them a better understanding of young people in the community and contributed to a better relationship between law enforcement and the schools.
+A study by Saint Louis University in 2006 determined that Books & Badges provided a valuable service for both the schools it served and for the recruits.
+The principals and teachers were overwhelmingly positive about the program and the benefits it brought to their schools.
+Most recruits rated the program highly and saw similar benefits as the principals through the development of positive relationships with students and learning to form relationships with young people.
+Evaluation questionnaires given to recruits after the 2006 study continued to support Books and Badges as an effective program.
+Most of the recruits either agreed or strongly agreed that the students enjoyed reading and writing with them and that Books & Badges had improved police and youth relationships, given them a better understanding of young people in the community, and contributed to a better relationship between law enforcement and the schools.
 As one recruit stated, Books & Badges “opened my eyes to the young as well as the schools that I will be involved with in the future.”